Fincer/dxvk-wine-autobuilder/README.md

 - `--no-dxvk` = Do not compile or install DXVK

 - `--no-pol` = Do not update current user's PlayOnLinux Wine prefixes

+- `--no-winetricks` = [Debian only] Do not compile or install Winetricks.
+No DXVK installation unless Winetricks already installed.

+### Force/Lock package versions

+You can force/lock specific Wine, Wine Staging, DXVK, meson & glslang versions.

+This is handy if you encounter issues during package compilation (DXVK/glslang or meson, for instance). yYou should consider forcing package versions by defining a the latest git commit which still works for you.
+You can do this by specifying the following variables in `updatewine.sh`:

+- `git_commithash_dxvk`, `git_commithash_wine`, `git_commithash_glslang`, `git_commithash_meson`

+**These settings apply only on Debian/Ubuntu/Mint:**

+- git_commithash_glslang

+- git_commithash_meson

+### Force/Lock package versions: How-to

+Take a look on `updatewine.sh`.
+You can find above variables listed there.

+Each variable applies values which must be match package git commit tree.
+The value format is as follows:

+- A) 40 characters long commit hash.
+Use this if you want this commit to be the latest to be used in package compilation, not anything after it.

+    - defined in git commit tree: [DXVK commit tree](https://github.com/doitsujin/dxvk/commits/master), [Wine commit tree](https://source.winehq.org/git/wine.git/) (or [GitHub mirror](https://github.com/wine-mirror/wine)), [glslang commit tree](https://github.com/KhronosGroup/glslang/commits/master), [meson commit tree](https://github.com/mesonbuild/meson/commits/master)

+    - You can obtain proper hash by opening the commit.
+Hash syntax is: `654544e96bfcd1bbaf4a0fc639ef655299276a39` etc...

+- B) keyword `HEAD`.
+This defined the specific package to use the latest commit available on repository (read: this is bleeding-edge version of the package)

+Version freezing can be used on all supported platforms (Debian/Ubuntu/Mint/Arch Linux/Manjaro).

+#### Force/Lock package versions: Wine Staging

+When you install Wine Staging and you define specific vanilla Wine commit in `git_commithash_wine` (not `HEAD`) variable, _the latest available Wine Staging version compared to that vanilla Wine commit is used_.
+Practically, this usually means even slightly older package version since the last matching Wine Staging commit usually doesn't match the commit you define for vanilla Wine.
+In most cases, this shouldn't be a problem.

+### Debian users: Winetricks installation

+**NOTE:** This section doesn't concern Ubuntu or Mint users.

+Since Debian doesn't provide winetricks package on official repositories, it is strongly recommended that you use provided `debian_install_winetricks.sh` to install Winetricks.
+Winetricks is required for successful DXVK installation.
+You can run `debian_install_winetricks.sh` either independently or as a part of `updatewine.sh` main script.

 ----------------